kultur666-com/www/docs/_posts/2016-07-22-wriggling-chrysalis-of-metaphysical-grudge-by-urobilinemia-a-comment.md

 ---
 id: 3473
-title: '\'Wriggling Chrysalis Of Metaphysical Grudge\' by Urobilinemia - A Comment'
+title: \'Wriggling Chrysalis Of Metaphysical Grudge\' by Urobilinemia - A Comment
 date: '2016-07-22T00:20:15+00:00'
 author: syr3fx
 excerpt: 'A comment of ''Wriggling Chrysalis Of Metaphysical Grudge'' by Urobilinemia (2016).'